BitcoinDesign/Guide/guide/getting-started/software.md

    layout = "float-right-desktop"
 %}

-Payment processing applications offer easy-to-use online stores and point-of-sale experiences paired with complex feature sets for merchants to manage their inventories, track their accounts, quickly ship products, and integrate with other services.
+Payment processing applications offer easy-to-use online stores and point-of-sale (POS) experiences paired with complex feature sets for merchants to manage their inventories, track their accounts, quickly ship products, and integrate with other services.

 </div>